About me

 I was born in Soria, a small city in central Spain, and grew up near Madrid.
 In 2009 I started my bachelor degree on Audiovisual Systems Engineering at the University Carlos III of Madrid, during which I had the chance to study one year as an Erasmus fellow at the University of Stuttgart, Germany.
 In 2013 I obtained a research fellowship to complete my bachelor thesis at the Group of Multimedia Processing (GPM) with Fernando Fernández Martínez and Fernando Díaz de María.
 At the GPM I worked as a research and teaching assistant during my master studies, working on projects related to image processing and computer vision.
 The main topic of my research was the automatic recognition of aesthetics and elicited affect of natural videos.

 In February 2016 I was selected as a Marie Skłodowska-Curie PhD fellow at Prof. Peter König’s lab at the Department of Cognitive Science of the University of Osnabrück and at EyeQuant, in Berlin.
 Being part of the Innovative Training Network NexGenVis gave me the opportunity to collaborate with a great network of PhD students at leading laboratories in the field of visual neuroscience.
 During my PhD, I was a visiting PhD student at at the Spinoza Center for Neuroimaging in Amsterdam with Dr. Serge Dumoulin and at the Cognition and Brain Sciences Unit of the University of Cambridge with Dr. Tim Kietzmann.
-In November 2020, I defended my PhD thesis, and in December I moved to Montreal to start as a postdoc at Mila - Quebec Artificial Intelligence Institute, with Prof. Yoshua Bengio.
+In November 2020, I defended my PhD thesis, and in December I moved to Tiohtià:ke / Montreal to start as a postdoc at Mila - Quebec Artificial Intelligence Institute, with Prof. Yoshua Bengio.
+In the summer 2024, I accepted a position as an assistant professor at the Université de Montréal at DIRO and as core academic member at Mila.
+I then decided to take a break off work for a few months and start with fresh energy as faculty in early 2025.

 Research